egulias/EmailValidator/README.md

 ```

 #Licence#
-This code is released under the MIT Licence attached with this code.
+Released under the MIT Licence attached with this code.